Skip to main content

 Since 2017 Dr Tsai-Goodman has been a consultant paediatric and fetal cardiologist at Royal Brompton Hospital.

-She she was recently awarded a master’s (MSc) degree in genomics medicine at Imperial College London.
-Her aim is to combine her expertise in paediatric and fetal cardiology with the latest in human genomics.
+In 2018 she was awarded a master’s (MSc) degree in genomics medicine at Imperial College London.

 Clinical expertise